-Meet Yuyi Morales, illustator of the 2004 Jane Addams Children’s Book Award winning title for younger children, ‘Harvesting Hope: The Story of Cesar Chavez.’
+Meet Yuyi Morales, illustrator of the 2004 Jane Addams Children’s Book Award winning title for younger children, ‘Harvesting Hope: The Story of Cesar Chavez.’

-Take a look at the first part of ‘Harvesting Hope’ that tell about Cesar Chavez’s childhood days, the time before the drought that changed everything for him and his family.
-Be sure to zoom in to read each page.
+Watch and listen to ‘Harvesting Hope’ read aloud.
+Learn about Cesar Chavez’s childhood days, the time before the drought that changed everything for him and his family.
+Be sure to look at each page carefully.
 How does Yuyi interpret the story in her illustrations?
 How would the story be different if you only read the words?

 Learn more of who Cesar Chavez was in this short biography: Cesar Chavez – American Civil Rights Activist.

 Now spend time with Yuyi and learn about her first days in the United States and how she became a children’s book illustrator.
 Focus on the first two questions she is asked, but certainly enjoy her answer to the third question too!
 Q&A with Yuyi Morales

 Guiding questions for your reading, writing, thinking and acting: